top of page

 Discover the Bourbon Capital District in Bardstown, KY

-As a local, this is usually where my days in Bardstown tend to lead me.
+As a local, this is usually where my days in Bardstown tend to lead me!

-What is the Bourbon Capital District?
+Discovering the Bourbon Capital District

 Here, you can grab a drink in a designated district cup and take it with you as you explore.
 Within just a few blocks, you’ll find a high concentration of bourbon bars and tasting spots, locally owned restaurants, and plenty of places to gather, linger, and enjoy the moment.
 On any given night, there’s a good chance you’ll stumble into live music, an event, or just a really good crowd.